-FIG. 24 (a) The measured QPSK constellation diagrams and corresponding EVMs for the OAM l = +3 and l = -1 beams without (upper line) and with (bottom line) the MIMO equalization. (b) Experimentally measured BERs for both channels as functions of transmitted power when the UAV was hovering ~50-m away under turbulence without and with the MIMO equalization. (© 2018 Optical Society of America)
+FIG. 24. (a) The measured QPSK constellation diagrams and corresponding EVMs for the OAM I = +3 and I = -1 beams without (upper line) and with (bottom line) the MIMO equalization. (b) Experimentally measured BERs for both channels as functions of transmitted power when the UAV was hovering ~50 m away under turbulence without and with the MIMO equalization.
+Reproduced with permission from Zhang et al., Opt.
+Lett.
+44, 5181 (2019).
+Copyright 2019 Optical Society of America.